Polymer/old-docs-site/1.0/docs/devguide/properties.md

             fullName: {
               type: String,
               // when `first` or `last` changes `computeFullName` is called once
-              // (asynchronously) and the value it returns is stored as `fullName`
+              // and the value it returns is stored as `fullName`
               computed: 'computeFullName(first, last)'
             }